 Your Really Simple Systems CRM logs your email campaigns against each customer account and records the engagement with your individual contacts.
 You can monitor and manage your ROI (Return on Investment) and see which campaigns are most cost effective.

-When you send an email marketing campaign, the details of who, what and when is logged in your CRM and you can view this by Campaign, Campaign Stage and at customer account level.
-The Campaign Status shows who you mailed, whether the contact opened your message, whether they clicked through on your links or whether they unsubscribed from your messages.
+When you send an email marketing campaign, the details of who, what and when are logged in your CRM and you can view this by Campaign, Campaign Stage and at customer account level.
+The Campaign Statistics shows who you mailed, whether the contact opened your message, whether they clicked through on your links or whether they unsubscribed from your messages.
 It will also record any issues found with a contact’s email address showing ‘bounces’ and undeliverable addresses.